RisheeM/Movie-Recommendation-System-/README.md

-Here’s a description you can use for your GitHub profile for the Movie Recommendation System project:

 🎬 Movie Recommendation System using Machine Learning

 This project demonstrates how to build a Movie Recommendation System using machine learning techniques, specifically Collaborative Filtering with K-Nearest Neighbors (KNN).
 The system provides personalized movie recommendations based on user ratings, making it ideal for applications like streaming platforms.